 Why Is Cold Air Coming Through My Windows?

-Drafts occur when there are gaps in the construction of your window.
-This opening is left unsealed to the outside, allowing your home’s warm air to leak out and cold outside air to enter.
+Drafts occur when there are gaps in the construction of your window, allowing cold air to come through.
+This opening is left unsealed to the outside, allowing your home’s warm air to leak out and cold air to enter from outside.
 This can lead to discomfort and poor heat conservation, increasing your energy bills.

 Common reasons for this unsealed gap include window seal failure, poorly installed windows, and cracks or damage to your window caulk.
 Gaps can also be the result of old windows that warp or loosen over time.
 Mold buildup, rotted wood, and poor energy efficiency are also typical symptoms of a window draft.